Poodlers/Aprendizagem-Computacional/business_understanding.md

 ### DP: feature engineering from tabular data

-We are attempting to extract the average balance when making transactions and average transaction amount for each account in order to maybe find correlation between the data.
+We attempted to extract the average balance when making transactions and average transaction amount to each account in order to maybe find correlation between the data.

 ### DP: sampling for domain-specific purposes